cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });

 ```
-In this case, the event target are two button elements.
+In this case, the event target are two button elements, one for incrementing the count, the other for decrementing it.

 ### Using `userEvent`